 In arthritis, your cartilage becomes unhealthy.
 It thins and pieces often break off and float around your joint.
 Having less cartilage on the end of your bones exposes the underlying bone.
 This bone is rough.
 It has a lot of nerve fibers.
 So when it’s exposed, it leads to grinding, stiffness, and pain.
 Additionally, the cartilage that falls off, floats around the joint and causes painful inflammation.
 This can also lead to an increase in joint fluid.
 The fluid usually can’t escape the joint.
 As a result, the increased fluid often results in further joint tightness and even greater pain and reduced motion.

 The symptoms and findings can vary depending on the type of arthritis and its location.
 The main symptoms are pain, stiffness, swelling and a grinding or popping sensation from the rough bone surfaces.
 All of these symptoms don’t have to be present but as the process becomes more advanced, several, if not all, frequently are.

 Most commonly, the symptoms progress slowly over time.
 However, it is not uncommon for there to be an abrupt increase in symptoms.
 This most often occurs after some form of trauma or overuse.
 On occasion, these new symptoms can settle down with time and treatment.
 Unfortunately, however, they may also stabilize at a new increased level.

 Arthritis refers to the destruction of your joint or joints.
 It can be degenerative or inflammatory.
 Unfortunately, no matter which type you have, it often causes pain and frequently other symptoms.
 It is very common and so your Orthopaedic Surgeon likely has a lot of experience treating it.
-So if you suffer from arthritis or suspect that you do, you may wish to make a visit soon for an evaluation.
+If you suffer from arthritis or suspect that you do, you should make a visit soon for an evaluation.